 Also known as the eclipse of the moon, it occurs when the earth comes in between the sun and the moon.
 As a result, the earth blocks the light of the sun from reaching the moon’s surface and casts its shadow on the moon.
 It occurs on a full moon day.
 We can observe up to 3 lunar eclipses per year.

 Depending on how the sun, the moon, and the earth line up, lunar eclipse too can be categorized as:

 - Partial: When only a part of the moon moves into the shadow of the earth.

 - Total: When the earth passes directly in front of the moon and casts its shadow on the full moon.

 It is advised that one should not look at the sun directly during the solar eclipse as it can permanently damage the eyes.
-However, it is safe to watch the lunar eclipse with the naked eyes.
+However, it is safe to view the lunar eclipse directly.